 Located just off the main lobby of Beach Club Resort, Cape May Cafe is open for breakfast and dinner daily.
-Breakfast is a fun character meal featuring Minnie and some friends with a full buffet.
-Dinner is a buffet with a variety of options, but especially features seafood items.
+Breakfast is a fun character buffet featuring Minnie and some friends.
+Dinner is also a buffet, which heavily features seafood dishes.

 Beaches and Cream

 This fun diner is near Stormalong Bay in between Yacht Club and Beach Club.
-Beaches and Cream serves burgers and sandwiches for lunch and dinner, but for us the ice cream is the main event.
-In fact, the Kitchen Sink sundae is a popular, crazy concoction that serves four people (or more in my humble opinion).
+Beaches and Cream serves burgers and sandwiches for lunch and dinner, but for us their ice cream is the main event.

 My favorite Beaches and Cream treat is an ice cream sandwich of vanilla ice cream wedged between two huge chocolate chip cookies.
 I get one of these delicious ice cream sandwiches any time I am near Beaches and Cream.